pawelqs/cevodata/README.md

 ## Example

+The user interface of cevomod was inspired by the tidyverse R packages ecosystem and is pipe-oriented.
+Most functions accept the `cevodata` as the first argument and return modified `cevodata`.
+This convention allows building pipelines, for e.g., to compose the `cevodata` object by adding new data components step by step.
 This is a basic example which shows how to create a `cevodata` object and to plot the VAF spectra:

 ``` r
 library(cevodata)